 Seat belts and restraints

-As the driver, you have sole responsibility for checking that your passengers are buckled in correctly before driving off, even if you are the one that puts the seatbelt on them.
+You have sole responsibility for checking that your passengers are buckled in correctly.
+Check before driving off, even if you are the one that put the seatbelt on them.

 Clear your car